amarnathbh/CSC591-DevOps-Project/docs/Special.md

 - [Deploy] (add a link to the milestone 3 here)

 ## Special milestone
-For adding a special feature to the CI pipeline, we have introduced a calling feature to the administrator as soon as (within 15 seconds) the load balancer crashes using Twilio.
+For adding a special feature to the CI pipeline, we have introduced a monitoring application that heartbeats the load balancer to check if is alive.
+If the server is down or the number of requests exceeds a certain threshold, the system administrator receives a call.
+We have used the Twilio API to introduce this feature in the system.

 ## Twilio

 ## Implementation
+We have made a Ruby application which pings the load balancer every 15 seconds to check if it working as expected.
+If not, the system administrator gets a call from the browser.
+We have also made sure that the system administrator gets the call only once and the does not keep receiving calls continuously until the system is up and working.
+We have also set a cron for every minute which invokes this ruby monitoring application.
+The entire call history can be seen on the twilio dashboard.

 ## Presentation
 The presentatiion video can be found [here](https://www.youtube.com/watch?v=h0Nvc1B3C90)